-Investment is comprised of a guaranteed investment certificate that is used to collateralize a Letter of Credit for a lease agreement in the year ending March 31, 2025.
-The cash invested is expected to be used for operations this fiscal year.
+Investment is comprised of a guaranteed investment certificate and mutual funds.

+The Guaranteed investment certificate was used to collateralize a Letter of Credit for a lease agreement in the year ending March 31, 2025.
+The investment was redeemed on Aug 23, 2024.
+The cash was used for the Corporation's operations.